bushaHQ/flutter-task-2025/README.md

 > For example, a gist with url: `https://gist.github.com/username/6bcc57b1c6b919e68905618787b66c36`, the id would be `6bcc57b1c6b919e68905618787b66c36`.
 >
 > You can test this is runnable via Dartpad as this [https://dartpad.dev/6bcc57b1c6b919e68905618787b66c36](https://dartpad.dev/6bcc57b1c6b919e68905618787b66c36)
+>
+> In order words, your submission should be runnable via dartpad.dev.

 ## Conclusion

 This task is an opportunity for senior developers to demonstrate their UI development skills and contribute to our growth.
 Ensure your submission meets all requirements and adheres to the provided specifications for the best chance of success.

+> [!IMPORTANT]
+> In the case you stumble unto this task, before attempting (unless for recreational purposes), ensure that the role is still open to applications and that you have been invited to continue.
+See https://busha.breezy.hr/p/3efc7a33ac7f01-senior-flutter-mobile-engineer